 top of page

-Human rights include fundamental rights and individual rights of people that have now been ratified by almost all countries in the world.
-In addition to general human rights, there are special rights for children, which are summarized in the so-called UN Convention on the Rights of the Child.
+Human rights encompass fundamental and individual human rights.
+In addition to general human rights, which have now been ratified by almost all countries in the world, there are specific rights for children, which are summarized in the UN Convention on the Rights of the Child.

-While human rights are generally derived from human dignity, they can never apply independently of God.
-Since we humans owe our existence to God, HE should be at the center of our lives.
-There is no natural law that guarantees life.
-Likewise, there is no right to a long and happy life.
-We humans are not naturally entitled to demand health, wealth, security or other things.
-All of these things are gifts from God that we can gratefully and humbly accept from God's hand; just like every other good thing we receive from God.
-Everything God gives us, He can take back any time He wants; without being accountable to anyone.
-Since our life also comes from God, He can end it at any time.
+Although human rights are generally derived from human dignity, they can never apply independently of God.
+Since we humans owe our existence to God, He should be at the center of our lives.
+There is no natural law that guarantees a right to life.
+Likewise, there is no natural right to health, prosperity, security, or anything else that humans strive for.
+All of these things are gifts from God, which we may gratefully and humbly accept from God's hand.
+Everything God gives us, He can take back at any time; without being accountable to anyone.
+Since our life also comes from God, He has the right to end it whenever He wills.

-Because God knows and loves us, he gives us commandments that are good for us and that guarantee us certain rights as humans.
-These include, among other things, personal freedom rights, the right to physical integrity as well as protection of marriage and property as well as protection against discrimination.
-Some of them can also be found in the UN Convention on Human Rights.
-God's commandments and regulations enable us to live together in peace and security.
-At the same time, they protect us from arguments and damage.
-On the other hand, God's commandments are also associated with duties that apply equally to all people.
-If we violate God's commandments willingly or unintentionally, we are guilty before God.
-Furthermore, ignoring God's commandments also has immediate and long-term effects on us and our environment; as the current state of the world shows in a frightening way....
+Because God knows and loves us, he gives us commandments that are good for us and that guarantee us certain human rights.
+These include, among others, personal freedoms, the right to physical integrity, protection of marriage and property, and protection from discrimination.
+Some of them are also reflected in the UN Convention on Human Rights.
+God's commandments and ordinances enable us to live together in peace and security.
+At the same time, they protect us from conflict and harm.
+On the other hand, we humans also have obligations to God.
+If we violate God's commandments, whether intentionally or unintentionally, we are guilty.
+Furthermore, disobeying God's commandments also has immediate and long-term consequences for us and our environment, as the current state of the world demonstrates in a frightening way....

 The Bible calls God the protector of widows and wise men.
-This statement can be applied to all weak and needy people who are often disadvantaged in society and often have no helper.
-Anyone who suffers injustice through no fault of their own or gets into trouble can turn to God at any time and count on His help and provision.
-Because God himself stands up for all people who love him and put their trust in him.
-Even if circumstances do not change (immediately), God strengthens us within and helps us bear the burdens of this life.
-At the same time, God expects us to stand up for the well-being and rights of disadvantaged people.
+This refers to all weak and needy people who are disadvantaged in society and have no helper.
+Anyone who suffers injustice through no fault of their own or finds themselves in need can turn to God at any time and count on His help and provision.
+For God Himself intercedes for all people who love Him and place their trust in Him.
+Even if circumstances do not change (immediately), God strengthens us internally and helps us bear the burdens of this life.
+At the same time, God expects us to also stand up for the welfare and rights of disadvantaged people.

-But not all rights that are formulated in the UN Convention on Human Rights or guaranteed by the state are also valid before God.
-This applies, for example, to people and minorities whose attitudes and lifestyles clearly contradict God's commandments.
-Anyone who intentionally acts against God's will cannot rely on God's protection.
+However, not all rights formulated in the UN Convention on Human Rights or guaranteed by the state are valid before God.
+This applies, for example, to individuals whose attitudes and lifestyles contradict God's commandments.
+Anyone who intentionally acts against God's will cannot invoke God's protection.
 Since God is our Creator, He is not bound by earthly conventions or legal systems.
-Rather, God's commandments fundamentally trump human commandments.
-God also does not judge us humans based on our human standards, but rather according to his holy, divine standard, which we find in the Bible, the Word of God.
+Rather, God's commandments fundamentally prevail over human commandments.
+God judges us humans exclusively based on His holy, divine standard, which we find in the Bible.
+A human right that contradicts God’s commandments is therefore not valid before God.

-Because God is just and cares about the well-being of all people, he wants us to obey his commandments so that everyone prospers.
-But since God is also kind and patient, he does not immediately punish us humans for our transgressions.
-Instead, God gives us the chance to repent of our sins and return to living in a way that pleases Him and is in keeping with our purpose.
-This in turn is the precondition for God to be able to forgive us our sins.
-By recognizing and acting on God's commandments, we show that we love God and honor Him as Creator.
+Because God is just and concerned for the well-being of all people, He is careful that we obey His commandments so that everyone may prosper.
+But because God is also kind and patient, He does not immediately punish us for our transgressions.
+Instead, God gives everyone the chance to repent of their sins so that God can forgive them.
+By acknowledging and acting on God's commandments, we show that we love God and honor Him as Creator.
 In return, we receive blessings from God that benefit us and those around us.

 Psalm 82,3